agatti/hopper-plugins/README.md

 ## Installation instructions:

+Checkout from Git, open `HopperPlugins.xcworkspace` in Xcode, select the plugin you are interested in and then let Xcode build the associated project; the plugin will be automatically copied to the appropriate paths (`~/Library/Application Support/Hopper/Plugins/v4/{CPUs,Loaders,Tools}`).
+Once done, please close any open instances of Hopper and restart them.
+That's all there is to it.

-Checkout from Git, open `HopperPlugins.xcworkspace` in Xcode, select the `Everything` scheme and then rebuild.
-Once done, copy the bundles whose name ends in `.hopperLoader` into `~/Library/Application Support/Hopper/PlugIns/Loaders/`, the bundles whose name ends in `.hopperCPU` into `~/Library/Application Support/Hopper/PlugIns/CPUs/`, and the bundle whose name ends in `.hopperTool` into `~/Library/Application Support/Hopper/PlugIns/Tools/`.
-Keep in mind that these plugins require **Hopper 3.11.7** or later to work.
-They may work on older versions but they are neither tested nor supported on anything older than v3.11.7.
+Keep in mind that these plugins require **Hopper 4.2.1** or later to work.
+They may work on older versions but they are neither tested nor supported on anything older than v4.2.1.

+If you are unable or unwilling to update your Hopper installation from v3 to v4 then build the code marked by the `v3api` git tag.
+However, since the Hopper author allowed free upgrades from v3 licences to v4 licenses, v3 plugins are effectively unsupported as of v4 release.
+It is strongly suggested to update your Hopper installation at your earliest opportunity.

 ## Need to get in touch?

 Send an email to `a.gatti * frob.it` (yep, replace the asterisk, you know what to do), or try sending a message to `agatti@jabber.ccc.de` on Jabber if you so fancy.